-If doing a product demo FEELS easy and intuitive, watch out.
+If doing a sales product demo FEELS easy and intuitive, watch out.

 Even if you have lots of product knowledge, doing a product demo persuasively is hard and counterintuitive.